 Over time, as your Coda doc grows from more content and data coming in, it may get too large to be supported by the API.
-While Coda can handle thousands of rows currently this limit may be reached by a doc that has more than 10,000 rows.
+While Coda can handle thousands of rows, this limit may be reached by a doc that has more than 10,000 rows or 125MB of data (attachments not included).
 The size can have to do with any of the following:

-As you can see, rows alone don't necessarily make the biggest difference, so we do see docs with fewer than 10,000 rows hit this limit at time.
+As you can see, rows alone don't necessarily make the biggest difference, so we do see docs with fewer than 10,000 rows hit this limit of 125MB at times.

 This limitation is set to preserve the performance of our API, and we have observed it to affect only a very small percentage of API users.